Let's dive right in.

 Many people do weekly roundups of sorts.

-Personally, I think they are a great way to draw in traffic, recognition, and social media attention.
+Personally, I think weekly roundups are a great way to increase traffic, recognition, and social media attention.

 Running a distinctive weekly roundup is a completely different story however.
 Throwing together a few links hoping for fame and glory simply doesn't work.

-If you go to Mick Sharpe’s G+ profile, you’ll notice he almost never shares anything but his weekly FridayFavourites posts where he curates the best content he finds on Google+ throughout that week.
+If you go to Mick Sharpe's Google+ profile, you'll notice he almost never shares anything but his weekly FridayFavourites posts where he curates the best content he finds on Google+ throughout that week.

 Yet, his posts are widely read and shared by many.
 Why?

-There was nothing subtle about Vincent Messina and the first time I heard of him.
+There was nothing subtle about Vincent Messina the first time I heard of him.

 Talk about being bold, authentic, and yes, memorable.

-As a result of Vincent’s brazen boldness, I did one of the longest written interviews I’d ever agreed to for his blog and we remain very good Google+ friends with a benefit – sharpening each other like iron sharpens iron on a daily basis.
+As a result of Vincent's brazen boldness, I did one of the longest written interviews I'd ever agreed to and we remain very good friends with a benefit – sharpening each other like iron sharpens iron on a daily basis.